Restore An Old Beetle

 Remove and Install Beetle Engine

-The air-cooled VW engine is very compact and light.
+The air-cooled Bug engine is very compact and light.
 It weighs about 250 pounds, so removal and installation is much easier than on most other cars.

-On most cars, engine removal is done by pulling it out of the engine bay with an overhead hoist.
+Engine removal on many old cars is done by pulling it out of the engine bay with an overhead hoist.
 To remove an air-cooled Beetle engine, the back of the car is lifted up and the engine drops down.

 There's four main mounting bolts to connect the engine to the transaxle, and a splined shaft from the transaxle that slides into the engine.
 The lower two engine mounting nuts and bolts are easy to access.